 The sickness in my stomach, the pounding heartbeat, the sweaty, shaky hands and the headaches are sometimes too much too bear.
 A few years ago I finally gathered enough courage to see a therapist.
 After speaking with him and taking medication, my SAD has become much easier to deal with, although it never truly goes away.
 There isn't a cure.
 I seek help wherever I can find it.
 Talking with family and friends is a huge help.
 You HAVE to speak up in order to deal with SAD.
 Talking is really the best medicine.

-Always remember, you're not alone.
+Always remember, you're never alone.